decred/dcrdex/docs/wiki/Simnet-Testing.md

 ~  dextest  dcr  harness-ctl  $  watch -n 30 ./mine-alpha 1
 ```

 **WARNING**: Decred's harness can't mine indefinitely so stop the watch when you have completed your current test.
-The harness config has a ticket buyer, but not enough tickets are purchased on a long enough time line because automatic buying is not allowed before price change.
+The harness config has a ticket buyer, but not enough tickets are purchased on a long enough timeline because automatic buying is not allowed before a price change.
 This needs tweaking.

 ## Server (`dcrdex`) Setup

 ### Harness option

-There is a dcrdex harness that will setup everything for you, although with a very short contract lock time set of 1 min maker and 30 sec taker.
+There is a dcrdex harness that will set up everything for you, although with a very short contract lock time set of 1 min maker and 30 sec taker.

 ```sh
 ~  [repo root]  dex  testing  dcrdex  $  ./harness.sh
 ```

-To instead setup the dcrdex server manually, and with the regular contract lock times follow the steps in the following subsections.
+To setup the dcrdex server manually, and with the regular contract lock times, follow the steps in the following subsections.

 ### Configure dcrdex markets for simnet